The Ultimate Local’s Guide to Antigua and Barbuda Beyond the Beaches

 I would choose a weekday for an amazing day on the beach.
 You will also find a little restaurant if you want to grab a drink or a quick lunch.

-One of the most dramatic natural scenes in Antigua, the most loved by photographers, after Shirley’s Height’s lookout.
+Among the things to see in Antigua Devil’s Bridge is one of the most dramatic natural scenes in the island, the most loved by photographers, after Shirley’s Height’s lookout.

-It’s basically a natural bridge carved into the rocks by the power of crashing waves, on the ocean side of the island.
-Definitely worth a visit, but don’t walk on it. 🙂
+It’s a natural bridge carved into the rocks by the power of crashing waves, on the ocean side of the island.
+Worth a visit, but don’t walk on it. 🙂

-If you join the Island Safari tour, that includes also a stop at devil’s bridge, among other Antigua historic landmarks.
+If you join that includes also a stop at Devil’s Bridge, among other Antigua historic landmarks.

 Antigua Sailing Week is the event of the year, where sail lovers and professionals of the world gather in Antigua to compete in this event that has been on for the past 51 years.